HomelikeBrick42/ThalliumGameEngine/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/HomelikeBrick42/thallium/master/LICENSE)

 This is a 2d and 3d game engine.
-It is sill very early in development so expect changes in the api.
+It is still very early in development so expect changes in the api.

 Currently it only supports OpenGL 3.3+